gildean/node-bluetooth-serial-port/README.md

 ## LICENSE

-This module is available under a [FreeBSD license](http://opensource.org/licenses/BSD-2-Clause), see the [LICENSE file](https://github.com/eelcocramer/node-bluetooth-serial-port/blob/master/LICENSE.md) for details.
+This module is available under a [FreeBSD license](http://opensource.org/licenses/BSD-2-Clause), see the [LICENSE file](https://github.com/eelcocramer/node-bluetooth-serial-port/blob/master/LICENSE.md) for details and other licenses that might apply.